gritzko/swarm-ron-docs/stamp.md

 Swarm timestamps are extensively used in the protocol, so the format is made as compact as possible, while preserving human readability.

 Stamps are serialized in [Base64x64](64x64.md) using either `+` or `-` as a pair separator, e.g. `1CQKneD1-X` (time `1CQKneD1`, [replica id](replica.md) `X`).
-Replica id may be empty (numerically, 0) for *transcendent* values.
-Those are global constants that are precisely defined mathematically, hence independent of any origin or time.

 Swarm timestamps are based on the Gregorian calendar and not milliseconds-since-epoch because they are [hybrid][hybrid] (logical, calendar-aware).
 Intuitive understanding of timestamps is a higher priority than easy calculation of time intervals.